nuords-software/nuords-proxy/doc/CONFIG.md

   Set '0' to prevent connections from this group.

-  A [balancer.NAME] section describes a balancing module,
-  that is distributing client connections among servers.

 **A balancing unit.**

 A balancing unit properties should be placed in a **\[balancer.NAME\]** section.
 Add a new section with a unique NAME extension for each balancing unit.